-Virginia's Tie-Breaker Draw Is Postponed; Pivotal Race Still In Doubt
+Virginia's Tiebreaker Draw Is Postponed; Pivotal Race Still In Doubt

 "The court ultimately counted the vote for Yancey, which brought the tally to 11,608 votes each."

 Before the recount, Simonds had been trailing Yancey by 10 votes in the 94th House district.
-Theirs was one of several hotly contested races in Virginia's November election, including the 28th district, where an 82-vote Republican win was certified despite state officials' findings that 147 people in the 28th and a neighboring district had voted in the wrong races.
+Theirs was one of several hotly contested races in Virginia's November election, including the 28th District, where an 82-vote Republican win was certified despite state officials' findings that 147 people in the 28th and a neighboring district had voted in the wrong races.

-As NPR's Richard Gonzales reported last month, "No one knows how that happened and the person who might best have a clue to the mystery, the registrar, passed away in April of this year."
+As NPR's Richard Gonzales reported last month, "No one knows how that happened, and the person who might best have a clue to the mystery, the registrar, died in April of this year."